ccampbell/luna-testing/README.md

 - Fancy testing features are not needed

-    Out of the box Luna only supports a single function for tests.
-It does not have any mocking, monkey patching, or function wrapping capabilities.
-It also does not pollute and clutter the global namespace with a whole bunch of random variables.
-In fact, Luna only has support for a single function for test assertions `assert`.
+    Out of the box Luna does not have any mocking, monkey patching, setup, teardown, fixture, or function wrapping capabilities.
+It does not pollute or clutter the global namespace with a bunch of random variables.
+In fact, Luna only has support for a single `assert` function for test assertions.

+    The goal is to make it easy to get up and running as quickly as possible to encourage people who might not otherwise write tests to write some.

+    ---

+    This may actually be too limiting.
+If you have a use case that is not supported, but you think should be, feel free to [open an issue](https://github.com/ccampbell/luna/issues).

 - Your tests reference the assert method as `t.assert`